PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 unitary fusion category) unitary.
 Note, however, that for a symmetric braiding ``S_{a,b} =
 \frac{d_a d_b}{D}`` and thus ``S`` is a rank 1 matrix.
-In particular, ``\mathbf{Rep}_{\mathsf{G}}`` is never a modular category and the properties associated with this are not of (direct) importance for TensorXD.jl.
+In particular, ``\mathbf{Rep}_{\mathsf{G}}`` is never a modular category and the properties associated with this are not of (direct) importance for TensorLabXD.jl.
 We refer to the references for further information about modular categories.

 ## Bibliography